ossec/ossec-docs/docs/manual/syscheck/index.rst

     <rule id="100345" level="12">
         <if_matched_group>syscheck</if_matched_group>
+        <match>/var/www/htdocs</match>
         <description>Changes to /var/www/htdocs - Critical file!</description>
-        <match>/var/www/htdocs</match>
     </rule>

-In the above example, we created a rule to alert with high severity (12) on changes to the htdocs.
+In the above example, we created a rule to alert with high severity (12) on changes to the files in the htdocs directory.

 Real time Monitoring
 --------------------